Quick Start Guide

 1. Start with a static HTML site or series of different layouts

-2. Break static files up into the appropriate Antlers views (layouts, templates, and partials)
+2. Break static files up into the appropriate views (layouts, templates, and partials)

 3. Create applicable collections to hold content and set up routes to determine your URL patterns